migon25/Physics-II-WormsGame/README.md

 "A" to move your character left, "D" to move right.
 "Space" to jump.

-Mouse left click to launch a grenade.
+Mouse left click to launch a weapon.
+Hold the mouse button for more velocity.

+Win: destroy all the boxes and the enemy.
+lose: try not to die with your weapons or touch the enemy or deadly boxes.

 Switching weapons when "1" is pressed.